-In the case of close-ended questions, respondents are asked to select an answer from a list provided by the researcher.
-These questions are popular both because they provide greater uniformity of response and because the answers are easily quantifiable for computer analysis.
-Their chief disadvantage is that researchers may fail to include some important responses.
-Respondents may not have the opportunity to answer questions according to their own beliefs or feelings and sometimes comment that the "correct" responses were not available.
-One common technique is to include a response of "other" followed by a blank space.
-This provides subjects an opportunity to supply an answer not included among the choices devised by the researcher.
-Unfortunately, many repondents simply check "other" without writing in the preferred response.
-A pilot study can help determine which response alternatives to include.
+In the case of closed-ended questions, respondents select an answer from a list provided by the researcher.
+These questions are popular because they provide greater uniformity of response, and because the answers are easily quantified.
+The major disadvantage is that researchers often fail to include some important responses.
+Respondents may have an answer different from those that are supplied.
+One way to solve the problem is to include an "other" response followed by a blank space, to give respondents an opportunity to supply their own answer.
+The "other" responses are then handled just like an open-ended question - a content analysis of the responses is completed to develop a codebook.
+A pilot study or pretest of a questionnaire often solves most problems with closed-ended questions.